giladturok/giladturok.github.io/_pages/about.md

 Hey :wave:!
 I'm a first year CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, fortunate to be supported by the NSF Graduate Research Fellowship.
 I am also a Guest Researcher at the **Flatiron Institute**.

-My research is currently focused on **diffusion language models**, though I'm broadly interested in **probablistic machine learning** :robot: :
+My research is currently focused on **diffusion language models**.
+I'm broadly interested in **probablistic machine learning** :robot: :

 - generative models
 - AI4Science